 - Once the voltage of the batteries reach the Absorption (Acceptance) Charge Voltage setpoint, current is reduced as necessary to control the Absorption (Acceptance) Voltage.
 We set the Acceptance Charge Volts setpoint 14.1 volts.
 Earlier versions of the Kilovault manual had recommended 14.0 volts.

-- Although having said this, the Kilovault batteries do not like being in the Absorption phase for more than 2 minutes.
+- Having said this, the Kilovault batteries do not like being in the Absorption phase for more than 2 minutes.
 And our controller only allows the time to be set in increments of a tenth of an hour (or increments of 6 minutes), in the range of 0 to 10 hours.
 So, we set the Acceptance Hours for 0 minutes, instead of 6 minutes.
 What this means is once the Absorption phase is triggered at 14.1 volts the controller immediately transitions to the Float phase.

 - A short Absorption phase for lithium is useful to equalize the voltages across each cell.
 We will keep an eye on the cell voltages, as see if they equalize without an Absorption phase.